idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 the adapter.
 In contrast, when operating in a pull mode, the adapter makes a separate request each time to receive data.
-AsterixDB currently provides built-in adapters for several popular data sources such as Twitter, CNN, and RSS feeds.
+AsterixDB currently provides built-in adapters for several popular data sources such as Twitter and RSS feeds.
 AsterixDB additionally provides a generic socket-based adapter that can be used to ingest data that is directed at a prescribed socket.